bayue48/keking-bot/CONTRIBUTING.md

 Thank you for considering and taking the time to contribute!💖 This is an experimental project to push newbies and help them take their first step toward open-source world.
 This will help them to kick-start journey as a Open-Source contributor.

+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.
+## Project setup

 The following are guidelines for contributing to this project.

-## Project setup

-1. Fork and clone the repo
+1. Fork the Project
-2. Write all about docker
-3. Push your into your working
-4. Make PR and don't forget to edit README.md for contributor.
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 > Tip: Keep your `master` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run: